 Translate:

 Master Chen Bing (陈炳), widely known by the honorific “Big Dragon” (大龙), is a pivotal 20th-generation representative of the Chen family of Chenjiagou, Henan Province—the birthplace of Taijiquan—and the 12th-generation direct lineage inheritor of Chen Family Taijiquan.
-He is a direct descendant of Chen Wangting, the founder of Taijiquan, and one of the most authoritative figures of the Chen family tradition in the contemporary era.
+He is a direct descendant of Chen Wangting, the founder of Taijiquan, and is regarded as one of the most authoritative figures of the Chen family tradition in the contemporary era.

 Within the modern lineage structure of the Chen family, Master Chen Bing is recognized as the senior-most figure among the “Seven Dragons of the Chen Family” (陈家七龙)—a distinguished group of 20th-generation inheritors that includes Chen Jun, Chen Yingjun, Chen Ziqiang, Chen Zijun, Chen Pengfei, and Chen Shiwu.
 This designation reflects both his generational standing and his comprehensive mastery of the Chen Family Taijiquan system as preserved in Chenjiagou.